MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Connect-MicrosoftTeams.md

 ```

 ### -Certificate
-Specifies the certificate that's used for application-based authentication.
+Specifies the certificate that is used for application-based authentication.
 A valid value is the X509Certificate2 object value of the certificate.

 This parameter has been introduced with version 4.9.2-preview.
-For more information about Application-based authentication and supported cmdlets, see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).
+For more information about application-based authentication and supported cmdlets, see [Application-based authentication in Teams PowerShell Module](/MicrosoftTeams/teams-powershell-application-authentication).

 ```yaml
 Type: X509Certificate2